 Integrated tests are a scam—a self-replicating virus that threatens to infect your code base, your project, and your team with endless pain and suffering.

-I mean it.
-I hate integrated tests.
-I hate them, and with a passion.
 Of course, I should clarify what I mean by integrated tests, because, like any term in software, we probably don’t agree on a meaning for it.

 I use the term integrated test to mean any test whose result (pass or fail) depends on the correctness of the implementation of more than one piece of non-trivial behavior.